Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 Once you're in Trevi, the town is small enough to explore entirely on foot.
 Most Frantoi Aperti events are either walkable or offer shuttles from the centre to participating mills - especially on Saturdays.

-Spello will impress you… It’s a small hillside town between Assisi and Foligno, known more for its quiet corners and lived-in feel than any headline sights.
+Spello will wow you… It’s a small hillside town between Assisi and Foligno, known more for its quiet corners and lived-in feel than any headline sights.
 The old town is built from pale pink stone that seems to warm up in the autumn light.
 It’s the kind of place where everything slows down naturally.
 You’re not rushing between attractions here.
 You’re walking through narrow lanes, under archways, past flower pots and carved doorways, all at a steady, easy pace.

 During Frantoi Aperti, Spello keeps things simple.
 A handful of olive mills open up for tastings, some restaurants build seasonal menus around the freshly pressed oil, and now and then there’s a small demo or food stall set up just off the main piazza.
 There’s no big programme or schedule.
 You’re better off just showing up and seeing what’s going on.